 For organizations that serve children ages: 0 – 17

-The purpose of NY Model Batterer Programs is to provide a service to the civil and criminal court systems as well as parole, for men who appear in court in relation to acts of domestic violence.
+The purpose of NY Model Batterer Programs is to provide a service to the civil and criminal court systems, probation, parole, Child Protective Services (CPS), and Department of Social Services (DSS) for men who appear in relation to or have a history of domestic violence.
 NY Model Batterer Programs are utilized to extend judicial monitoring and as mechanisms for offender accountability.